iQuHACK/2024_Quandela_Remote/README.md

 Both analytical and numerical work are promising leads.
 Feel free to choose the ones you prefer/feel is the more promising!
 Keep in mind that analytical work, if they do not end up with a practical result, will be harder to judge than numerical results.
 We suggest to start by reproducing the results from [5] and then [6] which will already be a significant achievement.

+Your mentors for this challenge will be Pierre-Emmanuel Emeriau and Samuel Horsch (on site) and Alexia Salavrakos and Timothé Goubalt (on Slack).

-## How to use Perceval to create a gate
+## 5. How to use Perceval to create a gate

 ### What is Perceval
 Perceval is Quandela quantum simulation framework which **must** be used to solve any of these challenges